pedrosland/le-proxy/README.md

 You must be logged in to your dev environment and production to use this.

+Also for the proxy to pass on the CSRF token, please make your first request is a GET request.
+Just requesting /app will do this for you.

 ```
 node app.js [devSessionId] [liveSessionId]
 ```